 Causes of SSD

 - CROS/BICROS hearing aid: CROS is an acronym for contralateral routing of signals.
 It consists of two parts, a microphone (transmitter) worn at the bad ear and a hearing aid (receiver) worn at the good or better ear.
 The microphone at the dead ear picks up sounds and routes the sound from the dead ear to the better ear.
 While previous wireless devices had issues with excessive battery drain, the new Siemens/Signia CROS device provides clear transmission of sound without excessive battery drain.
 We have had great success with this instrument.
-For more information on Signia and Siemens hearing instruments visit: https://www.signiausa.com/
+Learn more about Signia and Siemens hearing instruments